 Someone suffering from seizures may suffer from a single symptom or multiple symptoms during a seizure.
 It may even appear that the person isn’t suffering a seizure at all because the symptoms aren’t obvious, but the person experiencing the seizure may act unusually, and they won’t remember anything during the seizure.

 In order to receive VA disability compensation for a seizure disorder, a doctor must have witnessed the veteran experience a seizure and also must have performed neurological testing.
-It is also extremely important for the doctor to document the severity and frequency of the seizures.
-All epileptic/seizure disorders are rated according to the following criteria:
+It is also extremely important for the doctor to document the history of seizures including severity and frequency.
+All epileptic/seizure disorders are rated according to the following criteria for a veteran’s disability.

 |Major Seizures||Minor Seizures||Rating Percentage|